mlanett/redis-lock/README.md

 A lock needs an owner.
 Redis::Lock defaults to using an owner id of HOSTNAME:PID.

 A lock may need more than one attempt to acquire it.
-Redis::Lock offers a timeout; this defaults to 1 second.
+Redis::Lock offers a timeout; this defaults to 10 seconds.
 It uses exponential backoff with sleeps so it's fairly safe to use longer timeouts.

 ## Usage

-This gem adds lock() and unlock() to Redis instances. lock() takes a block and is safer than using lock() and unlock() separately. lock() takes a key and lifetime and optionally a timeout (otherwise defaulting to 1 second).
+This gem adds lock() and unlock() to Redis instances. lock() takes a block and is safer than using lock() and unlock() separately. lock() takes a key and lifetime and optionally a timeout (otherwise defaulting to 10 second).

 redis.lock("test") { do_something }